Picture lighting is done best with recessed lighting, which is ideal for highlighting pictures, artwork, or anything else that hangs on the wall.

 The number of recessed fixtures needed is determined by the size, shape, and number of pictures on the wall.
 For most small to medium size pieces, one recessed light is perfect.
 If it is a rectangular shape or large piece of artwork, it may require two or more fixtures.
 For a wall of pictures like the image above, you’ll need multiple fixtures to flood the wall.

 Fixture placement affects glare, frame shadows, and the ability of trim to aim at the picture.

 The placement of the recessed light in relation to the picture on the wall is what determines the aiming angle.
 30-degrees is ideal to minimize glare and reflectance, measured at the ceiling from vertical.
 It’s okay if you’re not at exactly 30 degrees, but you should be close.

 Besides minimizing glare and reflectance, the correct placement is important so you that you can be sure that the trim you’re using has enough range of motion to aim the lamp at the center of the picture.
 Most adjustable trims have around 35-degrees of adjustment, but check the specifications to be sure.

 Use the calculator at the top of this page to ensure the correct placement of your recessed light(s).

 Dimming is Necessary

-A good rule of thumb is that your accent lighting should be 3 times brighter than the ambient light in the room.
+The object that your accent lighting is aimed at should be 2-3 times brighter than the ambient light in the room.
 However, depending on the time of day the ambient light in the room can change.
 Having a dimmer switch installed will allow you to adjust the brightness of the picture lights so that your pictures never look too bright or washed out.